Out-of-State Tuition Waivers

 Note: Please do not apply for the waivers unless you meet all the criteria listed.

 Graduate Assistantships (GA’s)

 Graduate students, including international students, may apply for regular graduate assistantships through their academic program.
 Awards can vary by department.
 Generally, GA’s are not charged tuition, but must pay fees (including a health insurance fee) each semester.
 GA’s are required to work between 10 to 20 hours per week and also may receive a monthly stipend.
-Contact the Graduate School for more information.
+Contact the School of Graduate Studies at firstname.lastname@example.org for more information.

 Note: Stipends are considered income and are subject to state and federal withholding taxes.
 International students who receive taxable income are required to file a tax return each spring in the U.S. in order to determine if those taxes are refundable according to the tax treaty between your country and the U.S.